Architects can benefit enormously with the use of BIM technology just like engineers, surveyors and contractors.

 Read on and find out which are the benefits of BIM for architects.

-Start seeing your designs in a Holistic manner
+1. Start Seeing your Designs in a Holistic Manner:

 IPD (Integrated Project Delivery) and CDE ensure that BIM can be the holistic tool to manage the team.
-You can deliver the most solid build design development to your team you have ever delivered with BIM.
+You can deliver the most solid build design development to the team you have ever delivered with BIM technology.

 RFIs are the multiple teams that work independently from each other in a project to achieve multiple goals within a big project.
 In fact, the bigger the project, the higher amount and more populated the RFI for its completion.